LanceNorskog/deep-scurve/README.md

 ![4x4 pair](images/hilbert_intro_dual.png)

-## A More Detailed Introduction
+This shuffling operation is called a _function on a matrix_.
+It can be done on any matrix whose size is a power of 2.

-This notebook shows the above shuffling process in more detail, including some math.
+This link shows the above shuffling process in more detail, including some math.

 [Introduction](introduction.md)